George A. Romero: Personal life

 Romero was married three times.
 He married his first wife, Nancy, in 1971.
 They divorced in 1978.
 They had one child together, Cameron, who later became a filmmaker.

-Romero met his second wife, actress Christine Forrest, on the set of Season of the Witch (1973), and they married in 1981.
-She had bit parts in most of his films.
-They had two children together, Andrew and Tina Romero.
-The couple divorced in 2010 after three decades of marriage.
+Romero met his second wife, actress Christine Forrest, on the set of Season of the Witch (1972), and they married in 1981.
+Together they had two children, Tina and Andrew.
+Tina Romero is a filmmaker who made her directorial debut with the horror-comedy Queens of the Dead (2025).

 Romero met Suzanne Desrocher while filming Land of the Dead (2005), and they married in September 2011 at Martha's Vineyard and lived in Toronto.
 He acquired Canadian citizenship in 2009, becoming a dual Canada-U.S. citizen.

 Death

-On July 16, 2017, Romero died following a "brief but aggressive battle with lung cancer", according to a statement by his longtime producing partner, Peter Grunwald.
-Romero died while listening to the score of one of his favorite films, The Quiet Man, with his wife, Suzanne Desrocher Romero, and daughter from his second marriage, Tina Romero, at his side.
+On July 16, 2017, Romero died from a "brief but aggressive battle with lung cancer", according to a statement by his longtime producing partner, Peter Grunwald.
+Romero died while listening to the score of one of his favorite films, The Quiet Man (1952), with his wife, Suzanne Desrocher Romero, and daughter from his second marriage, Tina Romero, at his side.
+He was 77.
+He was buried at Toronto Necropolis.

 Influences

 Romero ranked his top ten films of all time for the 2002 Sight & Sound Greatest Films Poll.
 They are The Brothers Karamazov, Casablanca, Dr. Strangelove, High Noon, King Solomon's Mines, North by Northwest (a film on which a teenaged Romero worked as a gofer), The Quiet Man, Repulsion, Touch of Evil and The Tales of Hoffmann.
-Romero listed the films in alphabetical order, with special placement given to Michael Powell's The Tales of Hoffmann, which he cites as "my favorite film of all time; the movie that made me want to make movies".
+Romero listed the films in alphabetical order, with special placement given to Michael Powell's The Tales of Hoffmann, which he cites as "my favorite film of all time, the movie that made me want to make movies."